Don't settle for bland, mushy food. These expert Crockpot tips and tricks will ensure your dinner turns out tasty and tender every single time.

 On busy days, it’s so tempting to hit up a drive-thru so you can skip cooking and cleanup time.
 But you can also skip that stuff with a slow cooker.
-With these tips on how to master that handy kitchen appliance, dinner will be way more satisfying, too.
+With these tips on how to use a slow cooker, dinner will be way more satisfying, too.

-Tip 1: Stop Overcooking
+Tip 9: Stop Overcooking

 If your family consistently gives your slow-cooked dishes low marks because of the mushy veggies, chalky meat and/or muddy, one-note flavors, you may be overcooking your recipes.
 Instead, take advantage of the slow cooker’s “Keep Warm” setting if you need to leave something on longer than the recipe requires.
 Or, choose one of these slow-cooker recipes that take a full workday to cook, so it’s ready when you get home.